 The project can be the culminating research requirement of a master's program.
-Its purpose is to engage the student in integrating and organizing information gained through course work, and applying these skills to a project effort.
-It can explore any question of relevance to the student's program by way of disciplined inquiry, which applies a clearly defined methodology.
+Its purpose is to engage the student in integrating and organizing information gained through coursework and applying these skills to a project effort.
+It can explore any question of relevance to the student's program through disciplined inquiry, which applies a clearly defined methodology.
 It often has an applied research emphasis with its aim and scope doable in one term.
 Entails written project prospectus, project research report, and closure session (project orals).
 (M.A.
 Psychology degree program students only) 3 credit(s)